 Market review

-US and global equity markets delivered strong returns in November, the MSCI All Country World Net Total Return Index rose +4.9% and the S&P 500 Index returned +7.0%, while the DJ Euro Stoxx 600 fell -0.5% (all returns in sterling terms).
+December weakness belied a strong year for global equity markets.
+The MSCI All Country World Net Total Return Index gained +19.8%, while the S&P 500 Index returned +27.4%, significantly outperforming the DJ Euro Stoxx 600 Index rise of +4.5% (all returns in sterling terms).

 Technology review